talkkonnect/talkkonnect/docs/functionality.md

 * GPIO WIth Optional GPIO Expander (up to 16 x 8 = 128 GPIO using The MCP23017 Chip over I2c)
 * Rotary Encoder Support for Channel Up/Down, Volume Up/Down, SA818 Radio Module Frequency Change, Voice Target Change
 * LCD/OLED Screen (Parallel and I2c Interface) showing relevant real time information such as *server info, current channel, who is currently talking, time, etc.*
+* DSI 7 inch screen support in the new version, presenting a full graphical user interface on the hardware appliance instead of the small character LCD
 * Connecting to low cost USB GPS dongles (for instance “u-blox”) for GPS tracking, Panic Alerts integration with traccar GPS tracking software.
 * Seven Segment Support For Showing Channel like CB Rado using MAX7219 Chip with Seven Segment Displays
 * Panic button, when pressed, talKKonnect will send an alert message with GPS coordinates, followed by an email indication current location in google maps.